 You can get the full instructions in the recipe card below.

 If you want to make the cobbler when the fruit isn't in season, you can use frozen fruit.
-I'd just sprinkle the fruit with a bit of extra sugar and a couple of pinches of cornstarch since frozen fruit tend to release more liquid when baked.
+I'd just sprinkle the fruit with a bit of extra sugar and a couple of extra pinches of cornstarch since frozen fruit tend to release more liquid when baked.

 If you want to refrigerate your peach blueberry cobbler (it does not necessarily need to be refrigerated by the way), I highly recommend waiting until it is full cooled to room temperature.